bpicolo/bpicolo.github.io/_posts/2016-06-01-welcome-to-jekyll.markdown

 a look at the [postgres 9.5 dockerfile][default-dockerfile] you can see that it does all of it's database initializing logic on container startup, rather than in the docker commands.
 Luckily, it's easy to run that set of commands in the docker build instead.
-(At least, I haven't found a good reason why not to).
+(At least, I haven't found a good reason why not to, and I've found quite a few good reasons to definitely do it).

 [This github repo][example] provides a simple example for doing just this.
 If you use a migration tool for your database, or something similar, it should also be doable,